 Garlic has also been found to be effective in helping diabetics and cardiomyopathy.
 Cardiomyopathy is a leading cause of death among diabetes patients.
-It is a chronic disease of the myocardium (heart muscle), which is abnormally thickened, enlarged, and/or stiffened.
-Currently, animal testing has found that garlic oil possesses significant potential for protecting hearts from diabetes-induced cardiomyopathy but human testing is needed before these claims can be verified.
+It is a chronic disease of the myocardium (heart muscle), which is abnormally thickened, enlarged, or stiffened.
+Researchers have found that garlic oil has a significant potential to protect hearts from diabetes-induced cardiomyopathy, but human trials are necessary to verify these claims.

 Raw or Cooked Garlic: Which One Is Better?